HP Apollo Domain 10000

 Memory

-- Apollo proprietary memory boards that plug into X-bus slots, each taking two slots
+- Apollo proprietary memory boards plug into X-bus slots, each taking two slots

 - Up to three memory boards with each up to four 64 MB daughter boards